-If you are thinking about doing some birding tours in Costa Blanca, this trip report might interest you.
+If you are thinking about joining some birding tours in Costa Blanca, this trip report might interest you.

 Twenty minutes later we arrive to the Pego Marshes and we are welcome by Cattle and Little Egrets along with two juveniles of Marsh Harrier.
-As we stop in the track to have a look out to the recently harvested rice fields, we see a good number of Yellow Wagtail, Northern Wheatear and a juvenile Purple Heron.
+As we stop in the track to have a look out to the recently harvested rice fields.
+There we see a good number of Yellow Wagtail, Northern Wheatear and a juvenile Purple Heron.

-I am glad that Pete can observe his first Bluethroat!, it is a juvenile female so it has nearly no blue.
+I am glad that Pete can observe his first Bluethroat!
+It is a juvenile female so it has nearly no blue.

 Have a nice day!